milojezek/milojezek/README.md

 # Hello👋

-👨‍💻 My name is Miloslav and I'm a beginning, self-taught Android Developer.
+👨‍💻 My name is Miloslav and I'm a beginning, self-taught Android Developer

 🌱 I'm currently learning Android development using Kotlin